|Beautiful Architecture: Leading Thinkers Reveal the Hidden Beauty in Software Design

 The fifth and final part of the book is about languages and architecture

-If enough of the contributions interest you then buy the book, if not then give it a miss.
+If enough of the contributions interest you, buy the book.